nhat-thien/Distributed-Mixture-Of-Experts/README.md

-# Distributed-Mixture-Of-Experts
+# Distributed Learning of Mixtures of Experts For Regression
-Matlab code for the implementations in the paper Distributed Learning of Mixtures of Experts For Regression [1].
+Matlab codes for the implementations in the submitted paper Distributed Learning of Mixtures of Experts For Regression [1].

 ## Environment
 Matlab R2018b.
 In our code, we also used `parfor` loop which requires there are more than one core to be affect.
 To check the number of physical cores, in Command Window, run `evalc("feature('numcores')")`